 By doing any one of these, the monthly payment would fall to $420.87.
 This would save $24.07 per month from the prior example.
 If the lease is kept for the full 48 months, this would lead to total savings of $1,155.36, or net savings of $155.36.

-We will use an auto loan calculator to calculate the monthly auto loan payment.
+We will use our loan calculator to calculate the monthly loan payment.
 We will use the same inputs when calculating the loan payment:

 - Vehicle Price: $30,000